pauljainta/Software-Verification-Project/report.md

 An illustration of the interaction between the central processing unit (CPU), network interface controller (NIC), and ring buffer can be visualized through the use of code snippets and graphics.

+## Axiomatic model with Forge

+Currently under implementation.

 # Implementation

+## Operational model

+For the operational model we have used python programming language.
+The pytest infrastructure is used for implementing the testing of different PCIe operations.

 In order to manage the complex dance of data transmission that takes place between the central processing unit (CPU) and the network interface card (NIC), our ring buffer implementation incorporates a wide variety of necessary classes.
 A range of methods that are customized to the task at hand, including packet transmission, descriptor management, and other techniques, is provided by the CPU class, which stands out as the most prominent component of this architecture.
 The Network Interface Card (NIC) class, on the other hand, is the one that is responsible for managing buffers and ensuring that the delicate balance between data reception and processing is maintained.